-Whether it’s a career pivot, launching a business, adulting, or finding a partner, I know how to make change happen.
+Whether it’s a career pivot, launching a business, "adulting", parenting, finding a partner, or improving your relationships, I can help you make change happen.

-I've been a career and life coach for the last 15 years, during which time I've coached thousands of clients in pursuit of their goal.
-Based on what works for real-life clients, I have developed a life coaching process that helps change happen more efficiently.
+I've been a career and life coach for the last 18 years, during which time I've coached thousands of clients toward successful mindset and life change.
+Based on what works for clients, I have developed a life coaching process that helps change happen more efficiently.

-My clients have an itch to scratch – something they want to do that’s ambitious, a little scary, and feels so right.
+My clients have an itch to scratch – something they want to do that’s ambitious, a little scary...something that won't let go of them.
 They partner with me because they know I'll help them make that meaningful contribution to the world.

 Someone is going to cure cancer, write a book, and advocate for social change.
 Why can’t it be you?
 Let’s turn that question around.
 How can it be you?
-That's the question I help clients answer (and then execute).
+That's the question I help clients answer (and execute).

 We have a conversation about what you like — what you’ve always liked, what you’re drawn to.
 We reconnect with the enthusiasms of your 8 year old self, and draw the dotted line to today and tomorrow.
 Together, we build a visual picture of your future — what it will look like when you’re living in a way that has meaning for you.

 Everyone has an idea of what success is.
 Maybe your perspective is shaped by your parents, the media, or your friends and neighbors.
 We ll talk about what a successful life will look like two years from now and 10 years from now and six months from now.

 As you move forward, actively pursuing your next steps, we keep your future vision in mind.
 As you take your next steps, we continue to return to your values, ensuring that your actions are in sync with the person you are.
 This enhances your flow.

 Now that we’ve identified your core values, your superpower and your definition of success, we can make a PLAN.